-On Thursday the two candidates -- Del.
-Michael D. Smigiel Sr. of Cecil County and Del.
-Steve S. Hershey Jr. of Queen Anne's County -- had face-to-face interviews with the governor and said the talks had gone well.
-Both used the same term to describe O'Malley -- personable.
+One of the two candidates, Del.
+Michael D. Smigiel Sr. of Cecil County, said both he and his rival, Del.
+Steve S. Hershey Jr. of Queen Anne's County, will have face-to-face interviews with the governor Thursday.

 The deadline passed this week for the four Republican central committees from the counties that make up the 36th District to send their selections to the governor for a replacement for Sen. E. J. Pipkin.
 The former Senate minority leader resigned this summer and moved to Texas.

 The GOP central committees from the district, which are given the task of picking a replacement when an incumbent of that party leaves office midway through a term, split 2-2.
 Kent and Caroline counties chose Hershey of Queen Anne's County.
 Cecil and Queen Anne's picked Smigiel.
 Neither side would budge before the deadline passed Tuesday.